Example: [Collected via e-mail, January 2008]

 The Illinois States Attorneys tried to coerce Mike into accepting the offer.
 Appalled, Mike said he wanted this to be a felony.
 The state told Mike that it was not worth pursuing felony damage against Grodner because they don't have the time.
 In addition, the state prosecutors told him that it 'would be difficult to recover the damages' from Grodner because he is a lawyer.

 Instead, the State asked Mike if he would accept probation for Grodner.
 Mike accepted, probation was offered to Grodner, and Grodner declined the offer, saying within ear shot of Mike, "I'm not going to make it easy on this kid".
-Mike's next court date is tomorrow, Monday, December 31st, to
+Mike's next court date is tomorrow, Monday,

 Mike's leave is over on January 2nd when he reports to Camp Pendleton before heading to Iraq.